google/fonts/CONTRIBUTING.md

 (In the future we hope to provide guidance on making pull requests directly, but since we carefully check the technical aspects of the fonts, it's better to work with us on your upstream project.)

 Google Fonts may provide financial or design assistance for some type projects.
-If you would like to discuss this, please [get in touch](https://github.com/google/fonts/issues/new)
+If you would like to discuss this, please mention that you would like someone to contact you privately when filing an issue.